 Is it vegan?

 This recipe is naturally vegan!
-No eggs, butter, or milk required to make fluffy Focaccia right in your kitchen.
+No eggs, butter, or milk are required to make fluffy Focaccia right in your kitchen.

 What is Za’atar?